 One of the most common types of special monthly compensation is SMC-S, or special monthly compensation based on housebound status.
 This is for veterans who have reached 100 percent overall and are either housebound due to service-connected conditions or could be rated at an additional 60 percent.
 Once a combined rating reaches 100 percent, if a veteran starts the count over using the combined ratings table and finds that the remaining claims add to 60 percent, he or she should be receiving special monthly compensation.

-Berry Law Firm was founded by John Stevens Berry Sr., Vietnam War veteran and trial attorney.
+Berry Law was founded by John Stevens Berry Sr., Vietnam War veteran and trial attorney.
 Today, we count many military veterans among our attorneys and staff.
 We know what it means to serve and we know firsthand the struggles many of our clients face every day.

 If you have received an inadequate rating decision from the VA and want to appeal, contact us today.
 Our team of veterans’ law attorneys is ready to help.